Kanayo Megwa

-Kanayochukwu Megwa (born 5 March 2004) is an English professional footballer who plays as a defender for side Hibernian.
+Kanayochukwu Megwa (born 5 March 2004) is an Nigerian professional footballer who plays as a defender for side Hibernian.

 Career

 Hibernian

 Born in London, Megwa spent time on trial with English Championship clubs including Watford and West Brom before signing with Scottish club Hibernian in the summer of 2021.
 He signed a new contract with Hibernian in March 2023.

 Megwa joined Kelty Hearts of the Scottish League One on loan for the end of the 2022–23 season.
 He made his league debut on 4 March 2023 for Kelty Hearts against Edinburgh City.

 On his return to Hibernian, Megwa trained with the first-team squad on their pre-season tour of Spain.
 He made his Scottish Premiership debut on 12 August 2023, as a second-half substitute against Motherwell.

 In August 2024, Megwa signed a four-year deal which committed him to Hibs until summer 2028.

 Kanayo Megwa made his European debut in the 2025-26 Europa League qualifying.
 He came off the bench in both legs of Hibernian's tie with FC Midtjylland of Denmark, which they lost 3-2 on aggregate.